rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-automation-features-faq.md

-account level, if Automation Features for pre-existing cloud servers are disabled at the cloud server level, you will still see all five network policy options as being available for those pre-existing cloud servers, but only two types of network policies&mdash;Cloud Server to Dedicated, and Cloud Server to Internet&mdash;will be valid for those pre-existing cloud servers.
+account level, if Automation Features for pre-existing cloud servers are disabled at the cloud server level, you will still see all five network policy options as being available for those pre-existing cloud servers, but only two types of network policies - Cloud Server to Dedicated, and Cloud Server to Internet - will be valid for those pre-existing cloud servers.
 If you create invalid network policies for these pre-existing cloud servers, they will look like they deployed correctly, but they will not actually work as expected.
 We are working on adding some